histolab/histolab/docs/quickstart.rst

-Thus, the user can decide either to use ``histolab`` through ``histolab-box`` or installing it in his/her python virtual environment (e.g. conda, pipenv, pyenv, virtualenv, etc...).
-In the latter case, as the ``histolab`` package has been published on the Python Package Index (`PyPi <http://www.pypi.org>`_), it can be easily installed via the command:
+Thus, the user can decide either to use ``histolab`` through ``histolab-box`` or installing it in his/her python virtual environment (using conda, pipenv, pyenv, virtualenv, etc...).
+In the latter case, as the ``histolab`` package has been published on
+`PyPi <http://www.pypi.org>`_, it can be easily installed via the command:

 .. code-block:: bash